 It is a modern and minimal cluster house located on a majestic hillside facing the Mjøsa lake and Norwegian woods.
 Designed by Norm Architects, Gjøvik House offers a cozy and inviting feel for hibernating on frigid days of winter.

 The main goal of designing this modern cluster house is about giving a sensation of being together without being in the same room.
 This can be achieved with thresholds defined by switching materials and levels.

 There are overlapping cubes of different sizes in this house that can make for an intimate and dynamic family home.
-With materials, levels, and inbuilt, tailor-made furniture, this house is able to provide a minimal yet warm and secluded feeling.
+With materials, levels, and inbuilt, tailor-made, contemporary furniture such as a sleeper sofa, this house is able to provide a minimal yet warm and secluded feeling.